hetalang/heta-specifications/syntax.md

     ...
     ```

-1. Single statement consists of any number of parts which differentiated lexically.
+1. Single base statement consists of any number of parts which differentiated lexically.
 The parts have the following priority rule: the subsequent part has the higher priority.
 List of part types are:

     - Dictionary
     - Index